pranavigpalli/pranavigpalli-cs121_A3/README.md

 ## Background

 This is our search engine for CS 121 / INF 141 in Winter 2025 with Professor Iftekhar Ahmed.
+JPAGE Search Engine searches through 55,000+ HTML documents and has a query response time under 100ms.

 ## Dependencies